 Birdwatchers will be delighted, as rollers are around in season, fish eagles call from the trees on the riverbank, and the rare ground hornbill, as well as various vultures and birds of prey, are spotted frequently.

 The Olifants River forms the northern border of the reserve, while the Klaserie River traverses it.
 Large trees line the riverbanks and provide shelter to the birdlife in the area.
-Wooded savannah of varying degrees of density is the primary vegetation type.
+Wooded savanna of varying degrees of density is the primary vegetation type.
 Shrubland and Mopani veld typify the northeastern reaches of Klaserie.

 The primary activities in Klaserie are open 4x4 game drives conducted during the early morning and late afternoon by resident rangers and trackers.
 Most lodges also offer short bush walks shortly after the morning game drive and breakfast.
 Birding is popular at camp, and the area also has several bird hides.